 For some Americans, discrimination is a daily occurrence.
 Regardless of who they are or what they do, people are discriminated against because of their skin color, gender identity, sex, age, religion, or disability in a variety of settings.

 However, is discrimination illegal or just unfortunate?
 Federal law makes discrimination illegal when it occurs in the workplace or violates your civil rights.

 If you believe you’ve been discriminated against in the workplace or in other areas of your life, you may have cause for legal action.
-Contact a lawyer to help you evaluate your discrimination case or to learn more about discrimination and the laws that protect you from it.
+Contact a lawyer to help you evaluate your employment discrimination case or to learn more about workplace discrimination and the laws that protect you from it.

 What Is Discrimination?

 Discrimination is defined as the prejudicial or unjust treatment of a person based on some kind of personal characteristic.
 In many cases, discrimination involves unfair social interactions that benefit more powerful and privileged groups while oppressing or damaging other groups.

 According to the American Psychological Association, discrimination is a public health issue.
 People who experience discrimination report higher levels of stress than those who don’t.
 Even if you’ve never been discriminated against personally, you may feel the stress of being a member of a group that is often the subject of discrimination, like LGBT individuals or young African American males.

 In legal matters, not all forms of discrimination are illegal.
 However, several federal laws prohibit discrimination in the workplace, where the vast majority of discrimination cases occur.

 Laws That Protect You From Workplace Discrimination

 Under different Federal laws, it’s illegal for discrimination to occur in the workplace.
-These laws are enforced by the U.S. Equal Employment Opportunity Commission (EEOC).
+These employment laws are enforced by the U.S. Equal Employment Opportunity Commission (EEOC).